lzbj/PodcastDownloader/README.md

 ![IBM Cloud Deployments](https://metrics-tracker.mybluemix.net/stats/527357940ca5e1027fbf945add3b15c4/badge.svg)

 # Create a podcast downloader using OpenWhisk
-In this Code Pattern, we will demonstrate the use of OpenWhish by creating a podcast downloader.
+In this Code Pattern, we will demonstrate the use of OpenWhisk by creating a podcast downloader.
 A light weight Flask application is set up to request and download the content, which is then retained in OpenStack Swift object storage.

 When the reader has completed this Code Pattern, they will understand how to: